arinspunk/naia-blog/content/en/articles/gummy-family.md

 transEs: familia-gominola
 ---

-NAIA: I and [Erik](/en/erik) made a gummy family.
+NAIA: I and [Erik](/en/erik) made a gummy family 🍭.
 Each one is different and has its own emotion 😊😢😡.

 ERIK: Mine are three.
 A baby 👶, one that's sick because it has cavities 🦷, and one that's sad because it has a blue face 💙.